Top 10 Peter Gabriel Songs

 # 9 – Games Without Frontiers

 Continuing with songs from the non-titled Peter Gabriel albums, our top 10 Peter Gabriel Songs list turns to the third album.
-The great Peter Gabriel song “Games Without Frontiers,” was released in 1980.
-One of the reasons we love this song so much was the fact that the legendary Kate Bush sang backing vocals on the track.
-Her haunting high pitched voice adds such a distinctive sound to the recording.
-The song “Games Without Frontiers,” opened up side two of the album.
-Peter Gabriel’s third album was produced by British record producer Steve Lillywhite.
+The great Peter Gabriel song “Games Without Frontiers” was released in 1980.
+One of the reasons we love this song so much is the fact that the legendary Kate Bush sang backing vocals on the track.
+Her haunting, high-pitched voice adds such a distinctive sound to the recording.
+The song “Games Without Frontiers” opened up side two of the album.
+British record producer Steve Lillywhite produced Peter Gabriel’s third album.

 # 8 – Here Comes the Flood

 The song featured the London Symphony Orchestra.
-Additional musicians on the track also included Larry Fast on keyboards and King Crimson members Tony Levin on bass and Robert Fripp on guitar.
+Additional musicians on the track included Larry Fast on keyboards, as well as King Crimson members Tony Levin on bass and Robert Fripp on guitar.
 Just think about that, Peter Gabriel had half of King Crimson and the London Symphony Orchestra all playing on this phenomenal piece of music.
 Simply stunning!

 # 7 – Big Time

 The SO album was produced by the legendary musical artist and producer Daniel Lanois.
 Stewart Copeland of The Police played drums on the track.
-On saxophone was Billy Joel’s saxophonist Mark Riveria.
+On the saxophone was Billy Joel’s saxophonist Mark Rivera.
 Daniel Lanois played guitar on the track.
 Simon Clarke of Be-Bop Deluxe played bass.

 # 6 – Shock the Monkey

-The Peter Gabriel song “Shock The Monkey,” was released on Peter Gabriel’s fourth solo album.
-It was the album’s second single release behind the initial single entitled “I Have the Touch.”
-The song “Shock The Monkey,” was a top 40 hit for Peter Gabriel.
-It was also the biggest solo hit of his career up to that moment in time in 1982.
+The Peter Gabriel song “Shock The Monkey” was released on Peter Gabriel’s fourth solo album.
+It was the album’s second single release, following the initial single, “I Have the Touch.”
+The song “Shock The Monkey” was a top 40 hit for Peter Gabriel.
+It was also the biggest solo hit of his career up to that point in 1982.

 Peter Gabriel had always been a performance artist in concert.
-In the 1970s a handful of artists like Alice Cooper, The Tubes, Kiss, and Kate Bush put on amazing shows for their concert audiences.
-These artists along with Peter Gabriel would be embraced by MTV in the early 1980s.
+In the 1970s, a handful of artists like Alice Cooper, The Tubes, Kiss, and Kate Bush put on amazing shows for their concert audiences.
+MTV would embrace these artists along with Peter Gabriel in the early 1980s.
 These same artists who presented spectacular shows in concert in the 1970s utilized their theatrical skill in the video format better than most other 1970s rock and roll stars.
 It was the perfect marriage of rock stars and music videos.

 # 5 – Come Talk To Me

-“Come Talk To Me,” was the great opening track from Peter Gabriel’s 1992 album Us.
+“Come Talk To Me” was the fantastic opening track from Peter Gabriel’s 1992 album Us.
 It was perhaps Peter Gabriel’s most personal record.
-Peter Gabriel had been going through many issues with his wife and wrote the song about their relationship.
+Peter Gabriel had been experiencing numerous issues with his wife and wrote the song about their relationship.
 Just the title of the album alone defines the personal point of the record.
-The great track “Come Talk To Me,” also featured Sinéad O’Connor on backing vocals.
+The excellent track “Come Talk To Me” also featured Sinéad O’Connor on backing vocals.
 On the album was Led Zeppelin’s John Paul Jones playing on the track “Fourteen Black Paintings.”
-Once again Daniel Lanois produced the album.
+Once again, Daniel Lanois produced the album.

 # 4 – Red Rain

-The mesmerizing composition “Red Rain,” was the opening track to Peter Gabriel’s So album.
-It’s pretty unique to label an album title with just two letters making up the simple word So.
-It’s actually pretty courageous.
+The mesmerizing composition “Red Rain” was the opening track to Peter Gabriel’s So album.
+It’s pretty unique to label an album title with just two letters, making up the simple word ‘So’.
+It’s pretty courageous.
 The So album is represented on this top 10 Peter Gabriel songs list more than any other Peter Gabriel record.
-“Red Rain,” was another one of those haunting but beautiful Peter Gabriel recordings that captivated Peter Gabriel fans.
+“Red Rain” was another one of those haunting but beautiful Peter Gabriel recordings that captivated Peter Gabriel fans.

-Jerry Marotta played drums on the track while Stewart Copeland played the hi-hat which we have always found very interesting.
-It really defines how important the hi-hat is to a song’s groove.
+Jerry Marotta played drums on the track while Stewart Copeland played the hi-hat ,which we have always found very interesting.
+It defines how vital the hi-hat is to a song’s groove.
 Stewart Copeland has always been one of the best at it.
 Just listen to all those Police recordings.

 # 3 – Sledgehammer

-Peter Gabriel’s “Sledgehammer,” was the lead single released from his multi-million selling album entitled So.
-The perfectly titled song became Peter Gabriel’s first number one hit.
+Peter Gabriel’s “Sledgehammer” was the lead single released from his multi-million-selling album entitled So.
+The perfectly titled song became Peter Gabriel’s first number-one hit.
 It was number one in the United States and Canada.
 It reached number four in the United Kingdom.
-The song is representative of so many different styles of music all juxtaposed together to create a fresh sound that defined the originality and creative musical heart of Peter Gabriel.
+The song is representative of a diverse range of musical styles, all combined to create a fresh sound that embodies the originality and creative musical heart of Peter Gabriel.

 # 2 – In Your Eyes

 Coming in at Number two on our Top 10 Peter Gabriel songs list is the song “In Your Eyes.”
-The song is easily the most loved Peter Gabriel song of all time.
+The song is easily Peter Gabriel’s most loved song of all time.
 It’s a brilliant piece of music that is one of the strongest compositions of his career.
-It didn’t hurt that the song was featured in the 1989 film Say Anything in one of the most loved movie scenes of all time.
+It didn’t hurt that the song was featured in the 1989 film Say Anything in a truly iconic movie scene.

 # 1 – Solsbury Hill